Teradata/stacki-wiki/Frontend-Installation.md

 and reformats the first hard drive (e.g. _sda_) that the installer discovers.
 All previous data on this drive will be erased.
 All other drives will be left untouched.
-If you are unsure about how the drives will be discovered in a multi-disk Frontend, select _Manual_ mode.
+If you are unsure about how the drives will be discovered in a multi-disk frontend, select _Manual_ mode.

 In _Manual_ mode, the installer brings up a partition setup